AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxParameter.rst

 This is typed by :c:macro:`kOfxParamTypeChoice`.

-Choice parameters are integer values from 0 to N-1, which correspond to N labeled options.
+Choice parameters are integer values from 0 to N-1, which correspond to N labeled options, but see :c:macro:`kOfxParamPropChoiceValue` and the section below this for how to change that.

 Choice parameters have their individual options set via the :c:macro:`kOfxParamPropChoiceOption` property,